bug400/pyilper/INSTALL.md

 connected to.

 On Linux the device name is usually /dev/ttyUSBn.
 Check if you have read and write access to the device.
-Some linux distributions require membership of the dialout group to access the device.
+Some Linux distributions require membership of the dialout group to access the device.

 On Windows the device is COMn.
 If you are uncertain, check the COM ports